clp-research/Venice/README.md

     * a modification for ELAN to send synchronization commands to VeniceHub
     * connects via Remote Procedure Call to VeniceHub
     * synchronizes replay of data by sending VeniceHub search commands

+## Quick Usage Example

+A very quick example, in which VeniceHub logs some input from the InstantIO toyserver to a log file.

+As a preparation copy 'instantreality.jar' (e.g. from your InstantPlayer installation) to 'ToyServer/BasicServerIIOJava' and to 'VeniceHub/exported_jar/VeniceHub_lib'.

+Open a console and change directory to ToyServer/BasicServerIIOJava.
+On Windows start the BasicServer with

+    > java -cp .;* BasicServer

+or on linux or mac start the BasicServer with

+    > java -cp .:* BasicServer

+Open another console and change directory to VeniceHub/exported_jar, then start VeniceHub with

+    > java -jar VeniceHub.jar

+In this example VeniceHub uses the default settings (input from InstantIO and output to file log.xio.gz).

+Go back to the console of the BasicServer and type some lines of text.

+Quit both programs by entering 'q' in each console.

+Unzip the 'log.xio.gz' (or 'log_xxx.xio.gz' if this was not the first run) and open it with an editor and see the log.